Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Introduction and Main Results

 \subsection{Outline of the paper}

 The article is organized as follows.
 In Section \ref{sec:Ainfty-Doubling} we present a new result on doubling properties of $A_\infty$ weights, which has the advantage of being asymptotically correct for flat weights.
-In Section \ref{sec:logw BMO} we present the proofs of the intermediate result in Theorem \ref{thm:log w in BMO}.
-Finally, Section \ref{sec:Ainfty Ap} contains the proof of our main contribution in Theorem \ref{thm:Ainfty Ap}, while Section \ref{sec:PS} details its consequences for Poincar\'e-Sobolev inequalities as presented in Theorem \ref{thm:PoincareSobolev-SharpFlat2}.
+In Section \ref{sec:logw BMO} we present the proof of the intermediate result in Theorem \ref{thm:log w in BMO}.
+Finally, Section \ref{sec:Ainfty Ap} contains the proof of our main contribution in Theorem \ref{thm:Ainfty Ap}, while Section \ref{sec:PS} details its consequences for Poincar\'e--Sobolev inequalities as presented in Theorem \ref{thm:PoincareSobolev-SharpFlat2}.